-According to medical research, exercise can indeed help stiff-person syndrome.
+According to medical research, exercise can help those suffering from stiff person syndrome.

-The report suggested many helpful exercises.
-They include:
+One report suggests many helpful exercises, which include:

-- For improving one’s function and ability to perform day-to-day tasks.
+- Improving one’s function and ability to perform day-to-day tasks

-So if you are suffering from SPS, we highly recommend daily exercise.
+If you are suffering from SPS, daily exercise is highly recommended.

-Stiff limb syndrome, a.k.a stiff person syndrome, can horrifyingly kill you.
-You could die alone, frozen, and unable to move or call for help.
+Stiff person syndrome can cause death.
+It is possible to die alone, frozen, and unable to move or call for help.

 According to a study, researchers saw improvement in SPS symptoms in a patient by using tocilizumab.
-However, to confirm this, we need more research.
+However, to confirm this, more research is needed.

 Dr. Stephanie Shieh, PharmD was born in Kentucky and raised in Southern Los Angeles.
 She attended the Western University of Health Sciences and has been a practicing pharmacist for 7 years.
 The most rewarding part of her job is seeing her patients happy – whether it’s helping them understand their medication, catching a drug interaction, or being able to communicate with their doctor to improve their therapy.
 She is currently precepting students from Marshall B. Ketchum University.
 In her free time, she enjoys spending quality time with her husband and 2 daughters.
 They love playing outside, doing arts and crafts, and having family dinner.